lokegud/Termux-dotfiles/README.md

 You could also use `~/.extra` to override settings, functions and aliases.
 You can also use `~/.gitconfig.local` and `~/.vimrc.local`.

+## Examples

+If you would like to see some examples from .aliases or .functions, have a look at [EXAMPLES.md](https://github.com/dominee/Termux-dotfiles/blob/master/EXAMPLES.md).

 ## Feedback

 Suggestions/improvements [welcome](https://github.com/dominee/Termux-dotfiles/issues)!